Hockley Woods

 The woods are on pre-glacial gravels and clay.
 The wooded areas are an intricate mosaic of various trees, every species developing under appropriate conditions.
 Oak and sweet chestnut develop on the higher ground, birch on the most acidic soils, hornbeam on the wet soils, willow and hazel along the streams.
 Other trees include pedunculate oak, sessile oak and birch.
 Ground flora include three species of orchid, and there is a stream and area of bog.
 Other species include the wild service tree, wood anemone, wood spurge and cow wheat that develop on the undisturbed soils of old woods.
 The protected heath fritillary butterfly is common on the site.

 Hockley Woods are coppiced and used for timber.
 It is also the location for Hockley Woods parkrun, a free, weekly, timed 5km running event held every Saturday at 9 am.

 Access to the wooded areas is unrestricted.
 There is a bus stop on Main Road (SS5 4RN) and a car park.
 The site has public toilets.
-The car park is open from 7am until 6.30pm.
-A brochure is available from the Council Offices.

-The woods are said to be haunted by two ghosts.
-Silas was said to be friendly, while the other entity was accompanied by a feeling of cold which upset the family dog.
-This ghost is said to have been so friendly that the family dog would run up to the sounds wagging its tail.
-Another tale states that the ghost of Anne Boleyn has been seen without her head walking the corridors of the house.